WDI-SEA/scrape-seed-sequelize/readme.md

 * **Index View:** A list of Seattle Neighborhoods with a text input box that functions as a search/filter (like your dinosaurs app).
 Each neighborhood in the list should have an "explore" button that links to the show view for that neighborhood.
 * **Show View:** A page that displays the neighborhood name, photo, description, and link to the seattle neighborhoods website page corresponding to that neighborhood.

+**CAUTION!** Some neighborhoods have slashes in their name (Bainbridge/Bremerton, for example).
+This can make their show routes a bit tricky.
+Make a plan to handle these situations.

 ---

 ## Let's get CRUDdy